Supervisor Development Program (SDP)

 Both work, and the best results usually come from doing it right around the promotion — ideally in the first weeks in the role, while the challenges are fresh and the shouting-or-pushover habits have not yet set.
 Training strong operators just before you promote them is also powerful: they step into the seat already knowing it is a different job, instead of learning that the hard way on a live shift.
 Many plants run it as a standing programme for every batch they promote from the floor.

 Yes.
-Before the first session, the examples and role-play scenarios are built around your context — your industry, your shift structure, your machines and your real situations, from the production line to the warehouse floor.
+Before the first session we run a short scoping call with your HR or L&D team to understand the supervisor group, the shift pattern, the span of control, and the two or three situations that most often escalate on your floor.
+Those become the role-play scenarios.
 Generic supervision training is exactly what fails; the value is in practising the actual instructions, corrections and grievances your supervisors will face on their very next shift.

 Can it be delivered on-site, and in which languages?

-Yes.
-Most engagements are across Maharashtra — Pune, Mumbai, Chhatrapati Sambhajinagar, Nashik, Nagpur and the surrounding MIDC industrial belts — and the programme is equally delivered pan-India and internationally on request.
-Delivery is available in English, Hindi and Marathi, or a natural mix, which matters especially for first-line supervisors promoted straight from the shop floor.
+Yes, and on-site at your plant is how it is normally run.
+Most engagements are across Maharashtra — Pune and Chakan, Mumbai, Dombivli and the Kalyan belt, Chhatrapati Sambhajinagar, Nashik, Nagpur and the surrounding MIDC industrial areas — and the programme is equally delivered pan-India and internationally on request.
+Delivery is available in Marathi, Hindi and English, or a natural mix.
+For shopfloor supervisors this matters more than it sounds: people will not rehearse a difficult conversation in a language they are not fluent in.

 What outcomes can we expect?

-Supervisors who give instructions that stick, delegate instead of drowning, correct former peers without shouting or caving, handle a slacker or a grievance early, and carry pressure from above without dumping it on the floor — from their first weeks in the role rather than after a painful year of mistakes.
+Supervisors who give instructions that stick, delegate instead of drowning, correct former peers without shouting or caving, settle a dispute before it reaches HR, handle a slacker or a grievance early, and carry pressure from above without dumping it on the floor — from their first weeks in the role rather than after a painful year of mistakes.
 Shifts that hit their numbers through the team, with less rework, steadier safety and lower attrition.
 And, over time, a reliable pipeline where your best workers become your best first-line leaders, so you keep and multiply the talent you promote.

 Avinash Chate is an entrepreneur and corporate trainer who runs a 100-plus member organisation and promotes first-line leaders himself — so he teaches the transition from lived experience, not theory.
-He is a TEDx speaker and author of The Winning Edge, creator of the KITE leadership framework, and has trained teams at 1,000-plus organisations and more than 15,000 professionals across manufacturing, services and beyond.
-That combination of real operating experience, deep shop-floor delivery and his own frameworks is what working supervisors respond to.
+He is a TEDx speaker and author of The Winning Edge, creator of the KITE leadership framework, and has trained teams at 1,000-plus organisations and more than 15,000 professionals, with particularly deep work across manufacturing and engineering plants — steel, automotive systems, precision components, packaging and food processing.
+Sessions run in Marathi, Hindi and English.
+That combination of real operating experience, shopfloor delivery and his own frameworks is what working supervisors respond to.

 Related Training Topics

-Give your supervisors the skills no one taught them — leading a shift, instructions that stick, handling former peers, delegation, discipline and carrying pressure from above.
-On-site across Maharashtra, pan-India and internationally, in English, Hindi or Marathi.
+Give your shopfloor supervisors the skills no one taught them — team management, conflict management, interpersonal communication, instructions that stick, discipline and carrying pressure from above.
+On-site across Maharashtra, pan-India and internationally, in Marathi, Hindi or English.

 Request a Proposal →